godaddy-wordpress/block-gallery/readme.txt

 == Changelog ==

 = 1.0.10, November XX, 2018 =
+New: Add ability to transform Image blocks to Block Gallery blocks
 New: Add prefix transforms using each blocks' name
-	- I.e. type "!masonry", followed by a trailing space, in the paragraph block to launch the Masonry block
+	- i.e. type "!masonry", followed by a trailing space, in the paragraph block to launch the Masonry block
-New: Add ability to transform Image blocks to Block Gallery blocks
+Tweak: Hide the GalleryUpload component if not selected [Carousel]

 = 1.0.9, November 26, 2018 =
 Tweak: Use better specificity for figcaption margins